daso20/planetary-system-database/README.md

 DATABASE_PASSWORD=
 ```

-A Postgres database instance is required to hold and manage the data.
+A Postgres database instance is required to store and manage the data.
 The project has a _docker-compose.yml_ file to create an instance of a Postgres database in Docker.
 Here is the command to deploy it:
 ```
 docker-compose build && docker-compose up -d
 ```